Elina having a speech about future of skills, in Riga, 2023

-Elina has written / co-written 12 books altogether.
+Elina has written / co-written 14 books altogether.
 Four of them are about the future.
+One is a science fiction book with seven stories about the future.
 Two of the future books have been translated into English as well.
 Also her PhD thesis about weak signals was written in English.

 Elina is also an active columnist in various business and technology magazines, and she has been participating in Finnish Broadcasting company YLE's science themed tv series.